rpgreview/papersandpaychecks/cow-orkers.md

 If approached the BMX Kids will be extremely wary and may even attempt to flee, however appropriate coaxing (Seduce skill, using bribery, TN 7) will encourage them to stay and talk.
 The three main bandits, High-Fly (famed for their big jumps), Emu (an Australian), and The Code (a bespectacled girl) will do most of the talking and despite being the seniors among the game (i.e., they're 14-15) they are just as prone to having loose lips when it comes to describing their criminal abilities.
 Specifically the BMX Kids will claim that there there isn't a computer or building that they can't get into, "for a price", The Code adds.
 If a price is requested, High-Fly will blurt out "Five hundred dollars!", causing Emu to grimace.
 Kindly PC Workers may offer them double that, just to ensure their loyalty.

 The reality is that these are just kids; they do have some skills in the the areas that they think they are the city's best, but they are not professional criminals by any stretch of the imagination, although a particularly Machiavellian party will find a "patsy" use for them.
 Given their age they will have characteristics around 25%  lower than their adult levels (a more fine-grained description of section 1.4 Characteristics, in the core rulebook).
 They also have a full complement of background skills.
 The BMX Kids have typically swapped "Pilot" for "Bike" in their background skills, and have a bonus to Stealth (and other skills) on account of their relatively size.

 One interesting identifier for the group is that they talk in late 1970s slang and have preference for 1970s pop music, even including the Bay City Rollers for some incomprehensible reason.
+They see the 1970s as the origins of BMX and hold the era in some awe.
+If any PC Worker can convingly describe the period with first-hand knowledge and used a BMX bike at the time they will be treated with respect if not outright awe.
+They will be challenged of course, with requests to sing "Shang-a-Lang", and other atrocious tunes from the period.

 *High-Fly*, leader of the BMX Kids.
 E+3 S+1 F+2 J+2 (Provider)